-Those who’ve picked up Apple’s new flagships are complaining about connectivity issues, activation problems, Bluetooth issues, Wi-Fi issues, and more.
+Those who’ve picked up Apple’s 2018 flagships are complaining about connectivity issues, activation problems, Bluetooth issues, Wi-Fi issues, and more.

 In this guide we’ll take you through the most common iPhone XS problems plaguing the two models.
-We’ll also provide you with some tips and resources that will come in handy if and when you start noticing issues on your new iPhone.
+We’ll also provide you with some tips and resources that will come in handy if and when you start noticing issues on your device.

 iPhone XS Problems